hmrc/request-corporation-tax-number-frontend/README.md

 This service uses [sbt-scoverage](https://github.com/scoverage/sbt-scoverage) to provide test coverage reports.

 Run this script before raising a PR to ensure your code changes pass the Jenkins pipeline.
-This runs all the unit tests with scalastyle and checks for dependency updates:
+This runs all the unit tests with checks for dependency updates:

 ```
 ./run_all_tests.sh